kojiroumezaki/digital-garden/_posts/2024-06-25-mensurationcanon.md

 date: 2024-06-25
 ---

+Download Sonic Pi at https://sonic-pi.net/.

+Message ChatGPT with the following one at a time:

 * Can you create a melody that is 8 seconds long and is centered around G4?

 * Can you show that in code for Sonic Pi?